Niall Daws Trainee Solicitor

 Aviation: Niall has helped to establish master finance facilities for multiple commercial aircraft lessors and operators (including facilities utilising export credit support or finance).
 Niall has also acted on the transfer of aircraft between international jurisdictions and the sale and purchase of both new and second hand aircraft.

-Banking and Finance: Niall has assisted on transactions ranging from simple corporate finance facilities to UK national SME businesses to multi-jurisdictional finance facilities and arrangements.
-In 2012/2013, Niall was seconded to one of Blake Morgan's key banking clients, assisting their lending and securities team in West London with the production of corporate lending documents and the completion of various transactions (from large scale business to business lending to lending to high net worth individuals).
+Banking and Finance: Niall has acted on transactions ranging from simple corporate finance facilities to UK national SME businesses to multi-jurisdictional finance facilities and arrangements.
+In 2012/2013, Niall was seconded to one of Blake Morgan's key banking clients, assisting their lending and securities team in West London with the production of corporate lending documents and the completion of various transactions (from large scale business to business lending to lending to high net worth individuals)

 Alternative Business Ownership: Another important area in Niall's recent work has been acting on employee buyout transactions, employee share ownership and co-ownership structures.
 He has dealt with employee trusts, EMI and non-EMI share schemes and all kinds of ancillary advice in relation to the incorporation of new companies.